Fluff is great when talking about a sweet confectionary marshmallow product. It is not great when talking about market research output.

 We can’t talk about actionable buyer persona research without first understanding what an actionable buyer persona is.
 After all, without a vision for our end output we won’t know what’s needed to produce it.

-At PlanBeyond, we work a lot with customers in the IT space.
-As a result, we’ve mocked up two IT buyer personas.
+Let’s look at two IT buyer personas to help illustrate this.
 These represent the personas a software company would likely face when attracting new customer accounts.
 One is the software end user.
 The other is the end user’s manager.

 By looking at each of these personas, we see two very distinct people.
 One has more strategic, long term responsibilities.
 Meanwhile, the other has more tactical, short term responsibilities.
 As a result, they have different levels of authority, budgetary control, and software evaluation criteria.
 Further, where they go to learn more about their field varies too.